paradoxical-io/ts/README.md

 ```
 @logMethod()
 async yourMethod(args: YourArg) ...
 ```

-The logmethod annotation will log twice (3 times if you request to log the result).
+The `logMethod` annotation will log twice (3 times if you request to log the result).

 1. That the method started, what class it's part of, and what is the method along with its json serialized arguments.
    - Arguments can be redacted if they are sensitive by adding the `@sensitive` tag to them.
 You can also even redact nested arguments within objects if you provide the object path.
 See unit tests for examples.